ChrisKeyber/Collections/README.md

 B.
 When you put a num to index manually, the program cannot find out, the record is broken at the time.

-C.
-Validation of price is not yet ready

 -------------------------------------------------------------------------------------------------